Last updated on April 6th, 2023 at 12:26 am

 Throughout each session, the child’s way of behaving while playing is noticed by the counselor and utilized to create new coping mechanisms for their traumatic experiences.

 Art therapy tackles childhood traumatic experiences through the scope of art.
-By utilizing different forms of art including drawing, sculpting, and painting among others, the patient is able to use creativeness to deal with the consequences of their trauma.
+By utilizing different forms of art including drawing, sculpting, and painting among others, the patient is able to use creativity to deal with the consequences of their trauma.

 According to the American Art Therapy Association, art therapy gives the patient a wordless medium to express themselves.
 Thus, it helps them increase their confidence, their cognition, and their mental resilience while lessening anxiety and disputes.